fluxcd/flux2/rfcs/0004-insecure-http/README.md

     target:
       kind: Deployment
       name: "(source-controller|notification-controller|image-reflector-controller|image-automation-controller)"
-  # Since this above flag is not available in kustomize-controller for reasons explained in a previous section,
+  # Since the above flag is not available in kustomize-controller for reasons explained in a previous section,
-  # we disable the Kustomize remote build by disallowing use of remote bases.
+  # we disable Kustomize remote builds by disallowing use of remote bases.
 This ensures that kustomize-controller
   # won't initiate any plain HTTP connections.
   - patch: |
       - op: add